kaust-rccl/ksl-docs/docs/source/systems/ibex/filesystem.rst

                    178G    180G    200G            853k   4295m   4295m

 In the case above, the maximum quota for capacity on `/home` filesystem is 200GB.

+Home directories are shared across all KSL systems so all your data stored on `/home` will be accessible from least the login nodes of any KSL system.

 .. _ibex_user_hpc_fs: